KeiroD/Eidolos/README.md

 # Eidolos
 Eidodlos Script is a shell script that helps us install various services on a given server.

+# How to Download?

+Well, you have two options.
+Either download the entire thing as a [zip](https://github.com/EidolonHost/Eidolos/archive/master.zip)... or `wget https://raw.githubusercontent.com/EidolonHost/Eidolos/master/eidolos.sh` and `wget https://raw.githubusercontent.com/EidolonHost/Eidolos/master/addon.sh`

+Then from your `terminal`,

+`chmod +x eidolos.sh; chmod +x addon.sh`

+Finally,

+`./eidolos.sh` or `./addon.sh` as needed.
+Type in the function you want to run exactly as described in the usage description below. e.g., if you want to install cPanel, simply type `cpanel` whilst at the `Enter your desired function:` prompt.

 ## Usage for Eidolos.sh
 ```
 InterWorx Install: